How to handle Ecommerce Returns in 2026

 A Return Management System takes the chaos out of ecommerce returns.
 Here’s how a typical RMS improves the process:

-1. Centralized Dashboard: All return requests flow into a single interface.
+1. Centralised Dashboard: All return requests flow into a single interface.
 Your team can see status, actions required, and customer communications at a glance.

 2. Automated Approvals: Rules-based logic can auto-approve low-risk returns or flag exceptions for review.